Native English-Speaking Therapy in Zürich

 The road to feeling better and creating lasting change is unique for each person.

-However, there’s one constant throughout all my therapy that’s absolutely indispensable: a deep and empathetic connection.
+However, there’s one constant throughout all my therapy that’s absolutely indispensable: a sincere and empathetic connection.

 Uncertain if I’m the right therapist for you?